Shamima Begum the Bangladeshi IS bride

 Ultimately, these women believe that joining ISIS in Syria will secure their place in paradise, give them the opportunity to take part in the construction of a utopian society, while also providing those sensations of adventure, belonging and sisterhood.

-Some still tent argue that those who travelled are exploited victims who are too naïve to bring a distinction between good and bad consequences.
+Some still tend to argue that those who travelled are exploited victims who are too naïve to bring a distinction between good and bad consequences.
 They are certainly anything but not vulnerable and exploited teens who simply chose their death over life, romance over aloneness, destruction over creation, fanaticism over secularism, ecstasy over boredom and religion over humanity.

 These are other forms of instances their religious strict interpretation take precedence over human co-existence, tolerance, the rewards of the afterlife over the present act of humanity.
 On any count killing human beings, if not other beings too, is never acceptable to any sane mind.
 The more science, philosophy, culture and human ingenuity advance the more humanity and human empathy should take an advanced path as well.